Determines EAA policies and hires the General Manager to manage all EAA operations.

 Threatened & Endangered Species Services

-Springflow Protection – Helps protect and maintain spring flow in the Comal and San Marcos spring systems through specific activities including the Regional Water Conservation Program, the VISPO, and the SAWS-ASR program.
+Flow Protection Measures – Helps protect and maintain springflow in the Comal and San Marcos spring systems by implementing the Regional Water Conservation Program, Voluntary Irrigation Suspension Program Option, Stage V Critical period and the SAWS-Aquifer Storage and Recovery program.

 External & Regulatory Affairs